Adam L. Sharp, MD, MSc

 Division of Health Services Research & Implementation Science

-Dr. Adam Sharp is an emergency physician at the Kaiser Permanente Los Angeles Medical Center and a research scientist at the Department of Research & Evaluation.
-He is an assistant professor in the Department of Health Systems Science of the Kaiser Permanente Bernard J. Tyson School of Medicine and was recently named the school’s senior advisor academic affairs.
-Dr. Sharp also leads the Care Improvement Research Team in the Department of Research & Evaluation, which aims to improve the effectiveness and affordability of health care by embedding research methods and rigor into health care improvement efforts.
+Dr. Adam Sharp is an adjunct investigator at the Department of Research & Evaluation and an emergency physician at the Kaiser Permanente Los Angeles Medical Center.
+He is also an assistant professor in the Department of Health Systems Science of the Kaiser Permanente Bernard J. Tyson School of Medicine.
+From 2013 to 2022, he was a research scientist at the Department of Research & Evaluation and the senior advisor of academic affairs of the School of Medicine.
+Dr. Sharp also previously led the Care Improvement Research Team in the Department of Research & Evaluation.

 Areas of Focus